QUARTERING, SKINNING , AND FIELD DRESSING BIG GAME QUICKLY AND EASILY

 Upon reaching the tail we will cut the hide right in front of the hip on both sides of the animal and cut down just under the hide toward the bottom of the belly being careful that we do not puncture the abdomen as we make our downward cuts just under the hide on each side of the animal.

-Now that all the meat from the neck is off you can loosen up both of the front quarters.
+Now that all of the meat from the neck is off you can loosen up both of the front quarters.
 Grab the top of the scapula and pull it towards you away from the carcass.
-Begin cutting downwards against the spine and rib cage directly behind the scapula and work you way all the way down to the leg and elbow on both sides.
-Both front quarters will now be totally loose for easy removal a little bit later.
+Begin cutting downwards against the spine and rib cage directly behind the scapula and work your way all the way down to the leg and elbow on both sides.
+Both front quarters will now be totally loosened up for easy removal just a little bit later.

-Now you are ready to turn the big game animal over on its side.
+Now you are ready to turn the big game animal over onto its side.
 Start by pulling the hide all the way back up to the top of the spine on the side that you intend to lay down to keep the meat clean just like you are using the animals hide as a built in tarp.
 Roll the animal onto its side and begin skinning the hide from in front of the hip to the back of the head down towards the belly as if you were trying to reach the other side of the animal by going under its belly and work your way skinning towards the front leg quarter.
-Again, pay attention that the hide you are skinning lays hair side down to keep the cape clean.
+Again, pay attention that the hide you are skinning lays hair side down on the ground to keep the inside of the cape clean.

 When you get to the front quarter grab the front leg and make a cut through the hide with your skinning knife all the way around the leg right in the middle of the biggest part of the knee.
 Now skin the hide down from the loosened front quarter toward the cut you have made at the knee just like if you were pulling your leg out of a sock.
 Upon reaching your cut at the knee just pull the front quarter straight up in the air and the entire leg will slide right through and your front quarter is free from the carcass.